semver/semver.org/index.md

 However it is done, it should be precise and comprehensive.

-1. A normal version number MUST take the form X.Y.Z where X, Y, and Z are non-negative integers.
+1. A normal version number MUST take the form X.Y.Z where X, Y, and Z are non-negative integers, and MUST NOT contain leading zeroes.
 X is the major version, Y is the minor version, and Z is the patch version.
-Each element MUST increase numerically by increments of one.
+Each element MUST increase numerically.
 For instance: 1.9.0 -> 1.10.0 -> 1.11.0.

 1. Once a versioned package has been released, the contents of that version MUST NOT be modified.
 Any modifications MUST be released as a new version.